louspringer/OpenFlow-Playground/WORKFLOW_EXTRACTION_RECOMMENDATIONS.md

 ## 🎯 **Conclusion**

-Our discovery phase has revealed critical issues with the original tool selection, but we have identified viable alternatives. **pyan + pyRegurgitator + Understand/SonarQube** represents a more robust and maintainable solution than the original PyCG + pyRegurgitator + ScaMaha approach.
+Our discovery phase has revealed critical issues with the original tool selection, but we have identified viable alternatives. **pydeps + pyRegurgitator + Understand/SonarQube** represents a more robust and maintainable solution than the original PyCG + pyRegurgitator + ScaMaha approach.

 **Key Success Factors**:
-1. **Test pyan immediately** - this is our primary call graph solution
+1. **✅ pydeps confirmed working** - Successfully tested and ready for integration
-2. **Leverage pyRegurgitator** - already working, ready for integration
+2. **✅ pyRegurgitator confirmed working** - Already working, ready for integration
 3. **Research professional tools** - Understand/SonarQube may provide superior capabilities
-4. **Prepare fallback strategy** - custom solutions based on working tools
+4. **Prepare fallback strategy** - Custom solutions based on working tools

-**Next Action**: Begin pyan testing within the next 24 hours to validate our primary tool selection.
+**Next Action**: Proceed to Task 1.3 (Understand/SonarQube evaluation) to complete the discovery phase.

 ---